AKASHAorg/akasha-core/README.md

 ## Background

-Akasha Core is one of the results of an [initiative](https://ethereum.world/manifesto) to accelerate the adoption of Ethereum-based apps and services by transforming how they attract, engage and delight users.
+Akasha Core is one of the results of an [initiative](https://ethereum.world/manifesto) to accelerate the adoption of blockchain-based apps and services by transforming how they attract, engage and delight users.

 ## Install